raoulhatterer/oef-mode/README.md

 Development
 -----------

-Before developing the game please remove it from Emacs if it was installed before.
+Before developing this package please remove it from Emacs if it was installed before.
 You'll need [Cask][cask] to install the dependencies.

 I usually use the following workflow when I develop this package: